 Both carnitas and pulled pork take advantage of slow cooking the meat (or jackfruit) until tender.
 The difference is that carnitas is finished off in the oven to give a nice brown and crisp.

-Yes, this can be cooked in a slow cooker.
+Yes, the jackfruit can be cooked in a slow cooker.
 Cook for around 2 hours on a high setting or 4 hours on a low setting.

 While you can use canned jackfruit, we always recommend fresh for the best flavor and texture.
 Use equal parts canned to fresh jackfruit in this recipe.
 Note: make sure it is canned in water, not syrup.